How to Make $1000 a Week: 10 High-Income Ideas for 2026

 3. Selling Digital Products (Courses, Templates)

-What it is: Creating downloadable products people use — ebooks, courses, templates, checklists, AI prompt guides.
+What it is: creating downloadable products - ebooks, courses, templates, checklists, AI prompt guides.
 Sell once, deliver infinitely.

-Best for: Subject-matter experts who can package their skill, but also beginners who can produce useful templates and pair them with paid social distribution.
-The biggest mistake here: launching one product and waiting for it to sell.
-The 2% who scale launch several products and let the market pick the winner — exactly the same pattern we see in our POD seller data.
+Best for: subject-matter experts, but also beginners who can produce useful templates and pair them with paid social distribution.
+The biggest mistake: launching one product and waiting.
+The 2% who scale launch several products and let the market pick the winner - the same pattern we see in our POD seller data.

 Image via Etsy